dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 These GPUs are typically met in systems from 2012-2015.

-## Where is iPhone Mirroring, Apple Intelligence?

-### iPhone Mirroring
+## Why isn't iPhone Mirroring working?

 iPhone Mirroring requires a T2 chip, which means it will not be available on OCLP patched systems.

-### Apple Intelligence
+The connection fails due to failure to establish T2 attestation.

+## Where is Apple Intelligence?

 Apple Intelligence requires Neural Engine, which is only found in Apple Silicon chips.